Flat Fee Landlord

 Planning Lease Expirations Around Seasonality

-The cleanest approach: when renewing a lease that would expire in winter, offer a 6–18 month renewal term that shifts the expiration to the May–August window.
-Most tenants will accept this with no friction — they don't want to move in winter either.
+The single most effective seasonal strategy is managing your lease expiration dates to fall in the spring or summer window.
+A standard 12-month lease signed in October expires in October, creating another potentially difficult winter listing.
+The cleanest approach: when renewing a lease that would expire in winter, offer a 6 to 18 month renewal term that shifts the expiration to the May through August window.
+Most tenants will accept this with no friction because they do not want to move in winter either.

 • 2,000+